 2. Transfer to a Kanban board

-From here I like to take those projects and put them onto a Kanban Board, my go to service is Trello.
+From here, I like to take those projects and put them onto a Kanban Board.
+My go-to service is Trello.
 I sort them into different columns representing their state, as below:

 1. Concept - just an idea at this stage